Appraisal for senior staff is essential (but it’s not once a year!)

 Your maxim will be communication, communication communication, which in almost all circumstances means listening, listening, listening.

-The staff you might appraise need to have clear schedules, be able to time manage and communicate this along with their objectives and whether they are meeting targets.
+The staff you might offer appraisal for need to have clear schedules, be able to time manage and communicate this along with their objectives and whether they are meeting targets.
 If you work in a ‘soft’ organisation such as a charity or social care organisation having targets is often seen as a bit hard line, too corporate, but again I would say its essential.

 Objectives are created in cooperation with a manager, you will have things you want your senior team to achieve but you need to be able to understand and support them in areas of work they are working in and for.